Table Of Contents

 EMI Shielding Gaskets

 An EMI shielding gasket is a mechanical device that helps protect electronics from electromagnetic interference.
 Traditionally, EMI shielding has been fabricated from metal sheets and formed into shapes that fit electronic housings or enclosures.
 Aluminum, copper, and steel are strong and rigid, but thin metal sheets can deform under the pressures that are required for sealing.
 Once metal EMI shields are deformed, they tend to remain in that shape and may allow leakage to and from electronic circuits.

 Today, EMI shielding materials include flexible metal screens, metal wires, and metal foams.
 Coatings made of metallic inks are also applied to the interiors of electronic enclosures to provide EMI shielding solution.
 Each of these shielding methods has its advantages, but particle-filled silicone combines the electrical properties of metal with the material properties of silicone rubber.
-For product designers who need to meet a variety of sealing and insulation challenges, silicone filled with metal or metal-coated particles are an excellent choice.
+For product designers who need to meet a variety of sealing and insulation challenges, silicone filled with metal or metal-coated particles is an excellent choice.

-For example, the EMI gaskets that are used in some ruggedized touchscreens are made of particle-filled silicones that attenuate EMI emissions, provide electrical conductivity, and ensure environmental sealing in conditions ranging from desert heat to arctic cold.
+For example, the EMI gaskets that are used in some ruggedized touchscreens are made of particle-filled silicones that attenuate EMI emissions, provide electrical conductivity , and ensure environmental sealing in conditions ranging from desert heat to arctic cold.
 These EMI shielding gaskets must cushion the device from mechanical shock and be soft enough to avoid interfering with the display's touch function.
-Material costs and ease-of-fabrication are also important for gasket designers in many different industries.
+EMI shielding material costs and ease-of-fabrication are also important for gasket designers in many different industries.

 Particle-filled silicones are used in some demanding applications, but can these conductive elastomers really meet all of your application's requirements?
 Are EMI shielding gaskets made of these materials cost-effective, and do particle-filled elastomers support design for manufacturability?
 Silicone resists sunlight, water, and a wide range of temperatures, but loading them with a high percentage of metal particles can have negative tradeoffs.